David Puttnam

-Puttnam sat on the Labour benches in the House of Lords, although he was not principally a politician.
+Between 1997 and 2021, Lord Puttnam sat on the Labour benches in the House of Lords.
 In 2019 he was appointed chair to the select committee on democracy and digital technologies.
 The committee published its findings in its Digital Technology & the Resurrection of Trust report in June 2020.

 Early life

-Puttnam was born in Southgate, London, England, the son of Marie Beatrix, a housewife of Jewish origin, and Leonard Arthur Puttnam, a photographer.
+David Terence Puttnam was born in Southgate, London, England, the son of Marie Beatrix, a housewife of Jewish origin, and Leonard Arthur Puttnam, a photographer.
 Educated at Minchenden Grammar School in London, Puttnam had an early career in advertising, including five formative years at Collett Dickenson Pearce, and as agent acting for the photographers David Bailey and Brian Duffy.

 Film career

 Sandy Lieberson

 Puttnam turned to film production in the late 1960s, working with Sanford Lieberson's production company Goodtimes Enterprises.
-The first feature he produced was Melody (1971), based on a script by Alan Parker and which was a minor hit.
+The first feature he produced was Melody (1971), based on a script by Alan Parker, which was a minor hit.

 Puttnam and Lieberson produced the documentaries Peacemaking 1919 (1971), Glastonbury Fayre (1972), and Bringing It All Back Home (1972).
 Their second film, The Pied Piper (1972), directed by Jacques Demy was not a success, but That'll Be the Day (1973) with David Essex proved a hit.

-Puttnam and Lieberson went on to produce The Final Programme (1973), a science fiction film, and made some more documentaries, these being Double Headed Eagle: Hitler's Rise to Power 1918-1933 (1973) and Swastika (1974).
+Puttnam and Lieberson went on to produce The Final Programme (1973), a science fiction film, and made some more documentaries, these being Double Headed Eagle: Hitler's Rise to Power 1918–1933 (1973) and Swastika (1974).

 Puttnam and Lieberson executive-produced the Ken Russell biopic Mahler (1974), and did a sequel to That'll Be The Day, entitled Stardust (1974) and directed by Michael Apted.

 There were more documentaries: Radio Wonderful (1974), Brother, Can You Spare a Dime?
 (1975), James Dean: The First American Teenager (1975) and The Memory of Justice (1976).

-A second film with Russell, Lisztomania (1975), was a box office disaster and led to the end of the Puttnam-Lieberson partnership.
+A second film with Russell, Lisztomania (1975), was a box office disaster and led to the end of the Puttnam–Lieberson partnership.

 Puttnam had a box office success with Bugsy Malone (1976), a musical he executive-produced, written and directed by Alan Parker, and produced by Alan Marshall.
 It was the last film Puttnam would make under the 'Goodtimes' banner.
 He went on to set up a new company, Enigma Films.